 Also during the Whit weekend is the annual Tetbury Woolsack Races.
 Again this is for the heroic and normally involves fit (very fit) and rigorously trained (well mostly) individuals running up a street in Tetbury with a cumbersome woolsack on their backs.
 As well as individual races there are team events and it really is a great day for the family to enjoy.

-On the Friday of Whitsun Bank Holiday weekend the Cotswolds will be celebrating its own special Olympics.
+On the Friday following the Whitsun Bank Holiday weekend the Cotswolds will be celebrating its own special Olympics.
 Yep – for the brave, stupid and determined only, or those out there who just like pain!

 Events at the Gloucestershire Warwickshire Steam Railway this month see a Classic Vehicle Day and a visit from Thomas the Tank Engine and his friends.

 During June visit the beautiful gardens at Batsford Arboretum to see their Davidia Delights.

 The 2017 Cotswold Show on 1 - 2 July has grown in size and quality over the last few years, and sees a fine mixture of traditional Cotswold trades, farming, countryside pursuits alongside many other activities including motorcycle stunts and daredevil parachute displays.
 For the foodies, this is also a great chance to take a wander around the food tents and experience some local tastes – delicious!